- Cloud Computing Benefits - Introduction

 While the technical aspects of cloud computing may sound confusing and intimidating, it is a widely used service.
 Cloud computing can be as simple as web-based email, which allows users to access all the features and files of the system without having to keep the bulk of that system on their computers.
 A cloud-based expense management system also provides the same hassle-free service for a company’s financial needs.

-Interestingly, most people already use various cloud operating systems without them knowing, such as Gmail, Google Drive, Facebook, and Instagram.
+Interestingly, most people already use various cloud operating systems without knowing, such as Gmail, Google Drive, Facebook, and Instagram.
 Every photo or document posted is sent to a cloud-hosted server that stores this information for future needs.
 This remote data storage functionality of cloud computing has been proven to help businesses and individuals with day-to-day tasks.

 There has been a growing green trend in startups and Fortune 500 companies.
 Specifically, more and more businesses are employing sustainable practices to curb the debilitating effects of climate change—a move that also plays well to their public relations.